-I was working on a client’s website.
+Although we’re primarily a food digital marketing agency, I was working on a different client’s website.
 I knew they offered multiple services, the main one being Soda Blasting

 I though, if people type in Soda Blasting, the search engines will show the home page.
 However, they also had Soda Blasting as its own page in the ‘service methods’ section of their website.